commit-live-students/linear_regression_project/README.md

 * You will be able to confidently train a linear regression model and predict values of the target variables
 * You will have a better understanding about the assumptions of linear regression and how to validate them.
+By completing this project you have an opportunity to win 800 points!!

 ## On assumptions of linear regression